Autumn updates for Eastern Barred Bandicoots at Woodlands Historic Park

 One animal that doesn’t mind the dry weather is the echidna.
 There is a video of one happily roaming the woodlands looking for ants to eat, very cute!

 So, let’s hope this rain continues and the grass grows, and insects come back in bigger numbers.
 There are a few photos of a location showing how green it was at the start of January and how dry it had got at the start of May.

-Once again, great work everyone.
-Thanks for those involved from Conservation Volunteers Australia, Parks Victoria, and all the volunteers, along with the members of the Eastern Barred Bandicoot Recovery Team, who have all assisted in making this project possible.
+Once again great work everyone involved from Conservation Volunteers Australia, Parks Victoria, volunteers and all members of the Eastern Barred Bandicoot Recovery Team who have assisted with making this possible.